Manecas1221212/romance/plan.md

 - Anna cleans scene, stages body, removes evidence

 **8:15 PM — The Bar (PARALLEL NARRATIVE):**
-- Andrew at bar after a gallery show, the gallery went terribly, he is also super sad Jessica could not come
+- Andrew at bar after Jessica had not show up to the movies the had planed to see, he is also super sad Jessica could not come
-- Jason Whitmore approaches him
+- Jason Whitmore approaches him, what a coincidence, they had jsut met the previous night in Andrew's gallery show
 - Jason reveals he's Anna's ex from Columbia
 - **Jason tells twisted version of their breakup** - claims Anna was controlling, obsessive, hacked his accounts, tried to sabotage his internships and was pissed when he got better grades than her
 - Makes Andrew doubt Anna, but overall Jason shows his respects for the family and says he hopes they can all get along ( the seed of mistrust has, however, been planted in Andrew's mind)